Anthe's Faint Arc

 Cassini images reveal the existence of a faint arc of material orbiting with Saturn's small moon Anthe.

-In this image, most of the visible material in the arc lies ahead of Anthe (2 km, or 1 mile across) in its orbit.
+In this image, most of the visible material in the arc lies ahead of Anthe (2 kilometers, or 1 mile across) in its orbit.
 However, over time the moon drifts slowly back and forth with respect to the arc.
 Also ahead of the moon is a dark channel where the arc appears split into two strands, and these then merge farther around the orbital path.
 The arc extends over about 20 degrees in longitude (about 5.5 percent of Anthe's orbit) and appears to be associated with a gravitational resonance caused by Mimas.
 Micrometeoroid impacts on Anthe are the likely source of the arc material.
 The orbit of Anthe lies between the larger moons Mimas and Enceladus.
-Anthe shares this region with two other small moons, Pallene (4 km, or 3 miles across) and Methone (3 km, or 2 miles across).
-Methone also possesses an arc, while Pallene is known to orbit within a faint, complete ring of its own.
+Anthe shares this region with two other small moons, Pallene (4 kilometers, or 3 miles across) and Methone (3 kilometers, or 2 miles across).
+Methone also possesses an arc (see Anthe and Methone Arcs), while Pallene is known to orbit within a faint, complete ring of its own (see Moon-Made Rings).

 Credit: NASA/JPL/Space Science Institute